 2. Always move.
 It’s not an advanced tip – everybody knows that hitting a moving target is harder than a still one, however, to be a pro at Fortnite you have to make running and jumping a habit.

-3. If you have a positional advantage, don’t push the enemy – they will either run away or come to you.
+3. Don’t push the enemy if you have a positional advantage – they will either run away or come to you.